Sokobanja: Spa

 The first physician to the spa was appointed in 1833 by the Serbian ruling prince Miloš Obrenović, only 20 days after the town was liberated from the Ottomans.
 It was a surgeon Georgije Đorđe Novaković, originally Leopold Ehrlich, a Jew from Galicia, who switched to Serbian Orthodox Church after moving to Serbia.
 At that time, he was only one of three physicians in entire Serbia, not counting the military ambulances.

 In 1834, Prince Miloš ordered the mineral waters from Sokobanja to be sent to Vienna, Austria, for testing which confirmed the positive healing effect of the water.
 In 1835, on prince's invitation, German geologist August von Herder among other thermal springs and mining localities, visited Sokobanja.
 He compared its waters to those from the Austrian spa Bad Gastein.
-In 1837 Prince Miloš ordered the construction of hospital (špitalj) in Sokobanja, with "20 rooms with floors", including the accommodation for the guests, physicians, and Turkish bath (hammam) workers.
+In 1837 Prince Miloš ordered the construction of hospital (špitalj) in Sokobanja, with "20 rooms with floors", including the accommodation for the guests, physicians, and hamam staff.

 On 21 June 1837, Prince Miloš signed an order for a sergeant major Lazarević from the Military-police office in Kragujevac to be sent to Sokobanja for a healing treatment.
 This date is today considered as the starting date of the spa tourism in Serbia.
-Prince renovated and expanded the Turkish bath and appointed Austrian doctor Leopold Ehrlich as the first spa doctor.
+Prince renovated and expanded the hamam and appointed Austrian doctor Leopold Ehrlich as the first spa doctor.
 Prince personally visited the spa a lot and built several other objects, like the Prince Miloš Fountain, on the road to Aleksinac, Miloš' Konak in downtown Sokobanja, today a restaurant, and Miloš' bathtub in the hammam.
 The prince's bathtub, which still in use today just as the entire hammam complex, is short but deep, has its own tap and is placed in a separate room.
 There are two other pools, "male" and "female", with hot water from the underground springs.